What is Interprofessional Education?

 At GW, Service-Learning is defined as, "a philosophy and teaching methodology that integrates meaningful community service into course curriculum to enhance academic rigor by helping students achieve learning outcomes" (GW Service-Learning Advisory Board, 2007, 4).

-In light of this definition of service-learning, adult learning principles, and Bloom's Taxonomy, the ISCOPESE Leadership Team created the following visual of the ISCOPES process in 2012.
+In light of this definition of service-learning, adult learning principles, and Bloom's Taxonomy, the ISCOPES Leadership Team created the following visual of the ISCOPES process in 2012.

 Interprofessional education (IPE) involves shared learning experiences among health profession students across disciplines, with the goals of building strong health care teams and improving health outcomes.